Being upset over something that has already happened and cannot be changed.

-The earliest I could find this phrase in writing with the exact wording it has today is from a book called Once A Week, 1872:
+The earliest I could find this phrase in print with the exact wording it has today is from a book called Once A Week, 1872:

 “A correspondent of the same paper, who signs himself ‘Octogenarian,’ raised the question of the date when ‘There’s no use crying over spilt milk’ first came into proverbial use.”

 “But it’s no use fretting over shed milk.”

 However, this saying is apparently even older than that!
 James Howell, a historian and writer, is said to have used the phrase in a book called called Paramoigraphy (Proverbs), 1659:

 “No weeping for shed milk.”

-- My kids were upset because one of their favorite toys broke; so I comforted them and explained that there’s no use crying over spilt milk and to just throw it away.
-They can always make more.
+- My kids were upset because one of their favorite toys broke; so I comforted them and explained that there’s no use crying over spilt milk.

 - The screen on Bill’s phone cracked from falling.
 While he was angry about it at first, he soon realized that there was no point in crying over spilled milk.